Texas coach Chris Beard arrested on family violence charge

 Beard said it was a difficult move, but he could not turn down a chance to coach at his alma mater, where he was a student assistant three decades ago.
 Earlier this year, he led Texas to a first-round victory over Virginia Tech that was the Longhorns’ first NCAA Tournament win since 2014.

-Beard’s contract includes a provision under which he can be fired for cause for conduct the administration reasonably determines reflects poorly on the coach, program or school.
+Beard’s contract includes a provision under which he can be fired for cause for conduct the administration reasonably determines reflects poorly on the coach, program, school or university system.
 That includes being charged with a felony.
+University of Texas System Board of Regents Chairman Kevin Eltife did not immediately return a message seeking comment.

+If Beard is suspended, Longhorns associate head coach Rodney Terry would be a likely candidate to lead the team.
+Terry has been a head coach at UTEP (2018-21) and Fresno State (2011-18).

 Texas freshman guard Arterio Morris faces a misdemeanor family violence charge stemming from a June arrest after an incident with a former girlfriend.
 He faces a Wednesday court hearing in Denton County near Dallas.